makotarifa/makotarifa/README.md

 # 👋 Hey!
-I'm Ángel Jesús Morando
+I'm Ángel J. Morando

 I'm a 25-year-old guy from the south of Spain 🇪🇸 who’s been in love with computers since I was a kid.
 What started with curiosity and breaking things (oops 😅) turned into a passion for building stuff that works.